Planix, Inc. is where I work.

-Facebook/robohack I don't really like Facebook, but I'm there as are many of my friends and family.
+Facebook/robohack I don't really like Facebook, and I don't really use it any more, but many of my friends and family still do.
 I have posted a number of photos here.

-Orkut/robohack Once upon a time there was this little hack by some Googlers.
+Orkut/robohack Once upon a time there was this other little hack by some Googlers.

 The Association of Computing Machinery.